wendellpiez/xproc-zone/projects/PlanetXProc/xproc-from-orbit.md

 The `source` and `result` ports can carry *sequences* when they are defined as such on their steps - and when permitted to be sequences they may also be *empty*, with no documents bound to them.

-While the the primary ports will ordinarily be named `source` and `result`, the names of secondary ports may be less generic, to indicate what roles they play for their steps.
+While the the primary ports will ordinarily be named `source` and `result`, the names of secondary ports are usually more specifically functional, to indicate what roles they play for their steps.
 For example, validation steps all have a `schema` secondary input port, for their schemas; the `p:insert` step has an `insertion` port for the data to be inserted, and so forth.
+If an input port is named `stylesheet`, you have some idea of what the step might do.

 ---